 They use two arguments.

-Camp A argues that, while a conventional mortgage is usually haram, taking out a conventional mortgage is a necessity today (and that halal mortgages are not really halal).
+Camp A argues that, while a conventional mortgage is usually haram, taking out a conventional mortgage is a necessity today.
+They also say that halal mortgages are not really halal.
 So, by default, a conventional mortgage is allowed.

-Camp B argues that, actually, conventional mortgages are halal because they’re not truly “riba” or a “debt” in Islamic law.
+Camp B argues that conventional mortgages are halal because they’re not truly “riba” or a “debt” in Islamic law.

-We disagree with both Camp A and Camp B. Here’s our reasons why.
+We disagree with both Camp A and Camp B. Here are our reasons why.

 Camp A: taking out a mortgage is a necessity

 Camp A includes several very respectable scholars.
 At IFG we respectfully disagree with these scholars and our detailed views are set out in an earlier article.

 In summary, one of the key reasons why Camp A thinks taking a conventional mortgage is permissible is because they think that halal mortgages are not really Islamic.
 So the only basis to buy a mortgage is if there’s a need, and finding whichever one is cheapest.

 We of course think Islamic mortgages are Islamic and share our reasons here.
 If you agree with us then obviously going for a halal mortgage over a conventional mortgage makes complete sense.